Chuo-ku Tourism Association Official Blog

 2011_1113 Hamayuki Suspension (whole) Photo 0013.JPG

-The tip of the sail column is called Valen.
+The tip of the sail pillar is called Valen.

-The decoration is made with a hanging rope.
+It is decorated with a hanging rope knitted.

-It is a rich decorative snow hanging with a lot of thin ropes.
+It is a decorative snow hanging with a lot of thin ropes hanging.

-2011_1113 Hamayuki Suspension (Buchi 2) Photo 0020.JPG The hem is called a bee, and the bee rotates a rope around the tip of the bee (frame at the tip of the bamboo) and connects a hanging rope around it.
+2011_1113 Hamayuki Hanging (Buch 2) Photo 0020.JPG The part of the hem is called a bee, and the bee turns the rope to the tip of the bee (the frame at the tip of the bamboo) and tie the hanging rope to it.

-In warm regions, cold-sensitive plants such as cycad and Digo are rolled up with straw during the winter to protect trees from the cold of winter.
+In warm regions, plants that are vulnerable to cold, such as cycad and Digo, use straw during the winter to protect trees from the cold of winter.

-The contents of this photo in the garden of Hamarikyu are not cycad, but bamboo is placed on the ground and it is decorated with straw.
-Therefore, the name among craftsmen is "Obake ..."
+The contents of this photo in the garden of Hamarikyu are not cycad but bamboo on the ground and it is decorated with straw.
+Therefore, the name among craftsmen is to be "Obake ...".

-Matsushima Shrine (Otori Shrine) / Okuninushi Tori-no-ichi Fair November 14
+Matsushima-jinja Shrine (Otori-jinja Shrine) / Tori-no-ichi Fair Okuninushi November 14

 It is a shrine that is said to be infinite treasures, fulfillment of great wishes, and spiritual experiences.

-Before the Great Fire of the Meiryaku era (1657) took place, there were many playhouses around it, so it seems that there were many worshipers, kimono merchants, Kabuki actors, and geisha.
+Before the Great Fire of the Meiryaku era (1657), there were many playhouses around, so it seems that there were many worshippers of puppet craftsmen, kimono merchants, Kabuki actors, and geisha.

-The "Rooster Market" in November is still a grand event and seems to have been a entertainment district in the past.
+November's "Tori no Ichi" is still a grand event, and it seems that it used to be a entertainment district in the past.

-2011_1114 Matsushima Shrine Tori-no-ichi Fair Photo 0013.JPG As lucky items, kumade is sold from the point where the eagle "grab" prey, and other "golden mochi" and "sansho mochi" made of "head potatoes" chestnuts are sold.
+2011_1114 Matsushima Shrine Tori-no-ichi Fair Photo 0013.JPG As lucky items, kumade is sold from where the eagle says "grabbing" the prey, and besides "golden mochi" and "sansho mochi" made from chestnuts are sold.

-Recently, "Ryomu" bills have been sold, and many young people worship.
+Recently, the tag of "Ryomu" has been sold, and many young people worship.

-One thing, when kumade sells, applause of "337 beats" occurs.
+One, when kumade sells, the applause of "337 beats" occurs.

 I applauded with everyone, too.

-※ In the past, my grandmother Chama had bought in Tori-no-ichi Fair, "kumade's Kanzashi" on her hair ...
+※ Once upon a time, my grandmother Chama had bought in Tori-no-ichi Fair with "kumade Kanzashi" on her hair ...

 A friend who went with me told me.